-These financial statements are prepared in accordance with Singapore Financial Reporting Standards ("FRS") under the historical cost convention, except as disclosed in the accounting policies below.
+The financial statements of the Company have been drawn up in accordance with Financial Reporting Standards in Singapore ("FRS").
+The financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.

 The preparation of financial statements in conformity with FRS requires management to exercise its judgement in the process of applying the Company's accounting policies.
 It also requires the use of certain critical accounting estimates and assumptions.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.